Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're trying to decide between assisted living and a nursing home for a parent in Nevada, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-If you're weighing assisted living against memory care for a parent losing their memory, the choice turns on whether dementia has made a secured setting necessary to keep them safe.
+If you are weighing assisted living against memory care in New Jersey, the deciding factor is whether your parent's dementia has made a dementia-specific level of care necessary to keep them safe.

 If you're trying to decide between assisted living and a nursing home for a parent in New Jersey, the choice really turns on two things: the level of care they need, and who's going to pay for it.